Doing your PhD can feel so much better than this.

 Introducing The PhD Life Coach membership!Â

-In the membership, we help you understand your own challenges and develop strategies that feel good and get stuff done.
-You’re surrounded by other PhD students, experiencing the same difficulties as you, and together with your expert coach Dr. Vikki Wright, you support each other to achieve your goals.
+You’ll be surrounded by other PhD students, from all over the world, experiencing the same difficulties as you, and together with your expert coach Dr. Vikki Wright, you support each other to achieve your goals.

 Who is it for?Â